by Tammy Taylor~

 The next morning before beginning breakfast, and also banking upon my experience of ill-timed breakfasts in the past, I first organized everything I’d need.
 The bacon was brought out of the fridge and unpackaged.
 The cast-iron skillet for the bacon was sat next to it.
 I also brought out my Grandmother’s Cast-Iron Skillet for the biscuits. (and try as I might, separating those cast-iron pans was louder than I thought) Of course I brought the cold biscuit dough out of the fridge and the flour canister for dusting the counter.

 The eggs were brought out too.
 And the water & gravy mix were measured out, the pan to cook the gravy placed on the stove.
 Yeah, yeah – I know gravy is easy to make, and I make brown & giblet gravy all the time with ease.
 Why-o-why can I simply NOT make white gravy??!!
-Rest assured this willingness of mine to use a white gravy mix is one of the ways I show my love to RancherMan – at least he won’t have to cut his gravy with a knife!
+Rest assured this willingness of mine to use a cream gravy mix instead of homemade is one of the ways I show my love to RancherMan – at least he won’t have to cut his gravy with a knife!
 LOL

 OK, now all is ready.
 This year is gonna be different.
 This year everything will go like clockwork.
 No more leaving the bacon to bring the biscuits from the oven.
 Or eggs burning because I’m working on another part of breakfast at the same time.
 Perhaps I won’t have to wait so long for the biscuits to be cooked that the rest of the meal gets cold this year.
 Oh yeah, it’ll go smoothly this time.
 Here’s my tidy-as-can-be checklist: